abdallahhaytham/AbdallahHaytham/README.md

 ### Current Focus

 - Building real-world backend projects
-- Improving system design and architecture skills
+- Focus on soft skills and system design
-- Writing clean, testable, and maintainable code
+- Intensive development in the business model.
 ---

 ### Looking For